List of Vice Presidents of India From 1947 to 2025

-Vice Presidents of India List: Under article 63 of Indian Constitution, there shall be a Vice-President of India.
-The office of Vice President of India is the 2nd highest constitutional office in Indian government.
-Under Article 64 of Indian Constitution, the Vice-President shall be ex-officio Chairman of the Council of States and shall not hold any other office of profit.
-He is the ex officio chairman of the Rajya Sabha.
-Once elected, the Vice President Continues in the office for a term of 5 years but can continue in office until a successor assumes office irrespective of the expiry of term.
+Vice Presidents of India: According to Article 63 of the Indian Constitution, there shall be a Vice-President of India.
+This is the 2nd highest constitutional office in the Indian government.
+Under Article 64, the Vice-President is the ex-officio Chairman of the Council of States and cannot hold any other office of profit.
+As the ex-officio Chairman of the Rajya Sabha, the Vice-President serves a term of five years but can continue in the office until a successor takes office, even if the term has expired.

 List of Vice Presidents of India

-There have been 13 Vice-presidents (Uparaashtrapati) of India since the inception of the post in the constitution.
-Vice Presidents of India List from 1952 to 2024 is given below:
+There have been 13 Vice Presidents (Uparaashtrapati) of India since the office was established in the Constitution.
+The Vice Presidents of India List from 1952 to 2025 is detailed below:

 2.Zakir HussainIndependent13 May 1962 – 12 May 19674 years, 364 days